Azure/azure-sdk-for-python/sdk/search/azure-search-documents/README.md

 The SDK provides two clients.

-1. SearchIndexClient for all document operations.
+1. SearchClient for all document operations.
 2. SearchServiceClient for all CRUD operations on service resources.

 ### Create a SearchServiceClient